Probate Q&A Series

 Key Takeaways

-• File a probate petition with the clerk of superior court in the decedent’s county of residence.
+• Open the estate with the clerk of superior court in the decedent’s county of residence.

-• File a final accounting and petition for discharge to close the estate.
+• File the required final accounting to close the estate.

 Handling an estate with Medicaid and guardianship issues can feel overwhelming.
 Pierce Law Group has experienced attorneys ready to guide you through each step.
 Contact us today to protect your loved one’s legacy and resolve the family home question.
 Email us at intake@piercelaw.com or call (919) 341-7055.